 Some employers are understandably concerned that employees could take advantage by claiming to be ill during a holiday.
 At the outset, receiving SSP instead of full pay may act as a deterrent to this behaviour.
-Beyond this, ensuring workers take the same actions that would usually be required for sick leave should help prevent misuse.
-This could include phoning in daily, getting a sick note from the doctor, and return to work interviews.
+Beyond this, ensuring workers take the same actions that would usually be required for sick leave should help prevent employees abusing sick leave.
+This could include phoning in daily, getting a sick note from the doctor, and a return to work interview.

 Leaveism: when workers take annual leave for sickness